Dennis Etchison

-Early years
+Early life

 Etchison was born in Stockton, California.
 An only child, the earliest years of his life were spent growing up in a household devoid of men (World War II was still raging across the globe).
 Etchison has remarked that he was greatly spoiled during his early years and largely isolated from other children.
 This sense of isolation and need to interact with society would later form the themes to many of his works.

 In his early years, Etchison also became an avid wrestling fan.
 Fascinated by the interplay between good and evil, he would regularly attend shows at the Olympic Auditorium with his father.
 His passion for the sport continued to the end of his life, and he often wrote under the pen name "The Pro" for the wrestling publication Rampage.

 In junior high and high school, Etchison wrote for the school paper and won numerous essay contests.
 He discovered Ray Bradbury during this time and emulated him before developing his own style.
 On the last day of his junior year in high school, Etchison began writing his first short story.
 Entitled "Odd Boy Out," it involved a group of teenagers in the woods.
 He began submitting it to numerous science-fiction magazines but received rejection slips each time.

 He then remembered Ray Bradbury once suggesting that a writer should start by submitting their work to the least likely market.
 So he submitted his short story to a gentlemen's magazine called Escapade, and, a few weeks later, he received their acceptance and a check for $125.